-The \$4.8 million increase in the Company's lines of credit during the first quarter of fiscal year 2001 was due to seasonal needs at Landec Ag for seed corn purchases that will be sold during the Company's second fiscal quarter and for winter sourcing of produce at Apio, Inc. ("Apio") which requires up-front investments of cash.
+The \$8.1 million increase in the Company's lines of credit during the first nine months of fiscal year 2001 was due to seasonal needs at Landec Ag for seed corn purchases that will be carried over and sold in fiscal year 2002 and for sourcing of produce at Apio, Inc. ("Apio") which requires up-front investments of cash.

 In February 2001, the Apio revolving line of credit was amended.
-The amendment reduces the maximum borrowings from \$12.0 million to \$10.0 million but increases the computed amount available under the line, determined as a percentage of certain eligible assets (primarily receivables) by \$4.0 million through March 31, 2001 and \$2.0 million from April 1, 2001 through July 31, 2001.
-The amendment also precludes the payment of earn-outs due under the Apio purchase agreement until August 2001.
+The amendment reduced the maximum borrowings from \$12.0 million to \$10.0 million but increased the computed amount available under the line, determined as a percentage of certain eligible assets (primarily receivables) by \$4.0 million through

+March 31, 2001 and \$2.0 million from April 1, 2001 through July 31, 2001.
+The amendment also precluded the payment of earn-outs due under the Apio purchase agreement until August 2001.